tadmccorkle/markdown.nvim/README.md

 # markdown.nvim <!-- omit in toc -->

 Tools to make working with markdown in Neovim more enjoyable.
-Still a work in progress.
+Finished features are complete and usable, but overall plugin is still a work in progress.

 ---

 Plans:

-- [ ] configurable
+- [x] configurable
 - [x] inline-style keybindings
 - [x] table of contents
 - [x] improved list editing